hjgode/plugin.video.xtreamclient2/README.md

 2.4.9:
   with enum.py and dependcies to urllib3 and reuests kodi python script libraries tested within docker/leia container

+3.0.0:
+  added option to download video in combination with context.xtreamdownload context addon added option (conext) to download stream via background script provided by script.xtreamdownload

 ## context.xtreamdownload:

 0.7.3: